Finding Aids

 Scope and Contents of the Collection

-The Christopher Morley Correspondence consists of two letters.
-The first, typed letter was sent to Morley by Philip S. Clarke, a Brooklyn lawyer on 21 May 1929.
+One letter, dated 21 May 1929, was sent to Morley by Philip S. Clarke, a Brooklyn lawyer.
 It is also addressed to Cleon Throckmorton, a theatrical scenic designer.
 In 1929, Morley and Throckmorton were both involved in the reopening of the old Rialto Theater of Hoboken, New York.
 The letter discusses Morley and Throckmorton's shares of stock, likely referring to the company the two helped form to lease the theater and finance its theatrical productions.

 Return to top